Committee of Union and Progress: Turkey

-In addition to Atatürk's Republican People's Party, Union and Progress also has at times been identified with the two opposition parties that Atatürk attempted to introduce into Turkish politics against his own party in order to help jump-start multiparty democracy in Turkey, namely the Progressive Republican Party and the Liberal Republican Party.
+In addition to Atatürk's CHP, Union and Progress also has at times been identified with the two opposition parties that Atatürk attempted to introduce into Turkish politics against his own party in order to help jump-start multiparty democracy in Turkey, namely the Progressive Republican Party and the Liberal Republican Party.
 While neither of these parties was primarily made up of persons indicted for genocidal activities, they were eventually taken over (or at least exploited) by persons who wished to restore the Ottoman caliphate.
 Consequently, both parties were required to be outlawed, although Kazim Karabekir, founder of the PRP, was eventually rehabilitated after the death of Atatürk by İnönü and even served as speaker of the Grand National Assembly of Turkey.

 It was Karabekir who crystallised the modern Turkish position on the Armenian genocide, telling Soviet peace commissioners that the return of any Armenians to territory controlled by Turks was out of the question, as the Armenians had perished in a rebellion of their own making.
 Historian Taner Akçam has identified four definitions of Turkey which have been handed down by the first Republican generation to modern Turks, of which the second is "Turkey is a society without ethnic minorities or cultures."
-While the postwar reconstruction of eastern Europe was generally dominated by Wilsonian ideas of national self-determination, Turkey probably came closer than most of the new countries to ethnic homogeneity due to the subsequent population exchanges with neighbouring countries (e.g. population exchange between Greece and Turkey).

-Atatürk was particularly eager that Islamism be marginalised, leading to the tradition of secularism in Turkey.
-This idea was culminated by the CUP in its more liberal heyday, as it was one of the first mass movements in Turkish history that abandoned political Islam.

-Muslim World
+Outside Turkey

 The Young Turk Revolution and CUP's work had a great impact on Muslims in other countries.
 The Persian community in Istanbul founded the Iranian Union and Progress Party.
 Indian Muslims imitated the CUP oath administered to recruits of the organisation.

-Europe
+The leaders of the Young Bukharans were deeply influenced by the Young Turk Revolution and saw it as an example to emulate.
+Jadidists sought to emulate the Young Turks.
+After the Young Turk Revolution, reformist elements in the Greek military formed a secret revolutionary organisation modeled from the CUP which overthrew the government in the Goudi Coup, bringing Eleftherios Venizelos to power.

+In 1988, Soviet authorities dismanteled an organisation in Zhambyl called Union and Progress which planned to carry out assassinations of Communist Party leaders in the Kazakh SSR.

 Considered the world's first one-party state, the CUP regime set an example for future one party regimes, especially in interwar Europe.